hmcts/ops-runbooks/MailRelay/Deploying&TroubleshootingMailrelay.md

 * GitHub write access to [Exim-Exporter](https://github.com/hmcts/exim-relay)
 * Azure Devops access to [Exim Exporter Pipeline](https://dev.azure.com/hmcts/Shared%20Services/_build?definitionId=504)

+Prometheus
+|* Prometheus is used to obtain metrics from the exim server and exports them using the Exim-Exporter tool

+Grafana

+*more to be added*
 ## Troubleshooting Common Errors

 *more to be added*